Herbert Backe

-Herbert Friedrich Wilhelm Backe (1 May 1896 – 6 April 1947) was a German politician and SS Senior group leader (SS-Obergruppenführer) in Nazi Germany who served as State Secretary and Minister in the Reich Ministry of Food and Agriculture.
+Herbert Friedrich Wilhelm Backe (1 May 1896 – 6 April 1947) was a German politician and SS-Obergruppenführer (equivalent to the rank of lieutenant general in Nazi Germany) who served as State Secretary and Reichsminister in the Reich Ministry of Food and Agriculture.
 He was a doctrinaire racial ideologue, a long-time associate of Richard Walther Darré and a personal friend of Reinhard Heydrich.
-He developed and implemented the Operation Hunger that envisioned death by starvation of millions of Slavic and Jewish "useless eaters" following Operation Barbarossa, the 1941 invasion of the Soviet Union.
+He developed and implemented the Hunger Plan that envisioned death by starvation of tens of millions of Slavic and Jewish "useless eaters" following Operation Barbarossa, the 1941 invasion of the Soviet Union.

-Operation Hunger was developed during the planning phase of Operation Barbarossa and provided for diverting and redirecting of Ukrainian food stuffs away from central and northern Russia for the benefit of the invading army and the population in Germany.
+The Hunger Plan was developed during the organization phase of Operation Barbarossa and provided for diverting and redirecting of Ukrainian food stuffs away from central and northern Russia for the benefit of the invading army and the population in Germany.
 As a result, millions of local civilians died in the German-occupied territories.
-He was arrested in 1945 at the end of World War II and was due to be tried for war crimes at Nuremberg in the Ministries Trial but he committed suicide in his prison cell in 1947.
+Backe was arrested in 1945 at the end of World War II and was due to be tried for war crimes at Nuremberg in the Ministries Trial, but committed suicide in his prison cell in 1947.

 Biography

 Herbert Backe was born in Batumi, Georgia, the son of a retired Prussian lieutenant turned trader.
 His mother was a Caucasus German, whose family had emigrated from Württemberg to Russia in the early 19th century.
 He studied at the Tbilisi gymnasium (grammar school) from 1905 and was interned on the outbreak of World War I as an enemy alien because he was a citizen of Prussia.
 This experience of being imprisoned for being German and witnessing the beginning of the Russian Revolution made Backe an anti-communist.

 Backe moved to Germany during the Russian Civil War with the help of the Swedish Red Cross.
-In Germany, he initially worked as a labourer, and enrolled to study Agronomy at the University of Göttingen in 1920.
-After completing his degree he briefly worked in agriculture and then became an assistant lecturer on agricultural geography at Hanover Technical University.
+In Germany, he initially worked as a laborer, and enrolled to study agronomy at the University of Göttingen in 1920.
+After completing his studies he briefly worked in agriculture and then became an assistant lecturer on agricultural geography at Hanover Technical University.
 In 1926, he submitted his doctoral dissertation to the University of Göttingen, but it was rejected.
-"Backe's thesis was in fact a manifesto for racial imperialism", where an upper class of German occupiers would fight against the local, 'ethnically inferior', population for the control of their food stuff.
+"Backe's thesis was in fact a manifesto for racial imperialism", where an upper class of German occupiers would fight against the local, 'ethnically inferior' population for the control of their foodstuff.